PDK International: History

 Phi Delta Kappa formed from the merger of three organizations—Pi Kappa Mu, Phi Delta Kappa, and Nu Rho Beta.
 Pi Kappa Mu was established at Indiana University on January 24, 1906, and added chapters at Stanford University and the University of Iowa by 1910.
 Phi Delta Kappa was formed on March 13, 1908, at Columbia University and formed a second chapter at the University of Chicago in 1909.
 Nu Rho Beta was created at the University of Missouri on February 23, 1909.

 Representatives of Pi Kappa Mu, Phi Delta Kappa, and Nu Rho Beta met in Chicago, Illinois on March 1, 1910, and agreed to a merger as Phi Delta Kappa.
 The new organization was a professional fraternity for the field of education.
 Its members were classroom teachers, college and university professors, and administrators.
 Membership was limited to white males at the August 1915 convention.
 Phi Delta Kappa joined the Professional Interfraternity Conference in 1928.

 In 1940, Sigma chapter at Ohio State University initiated one Chinese and one Black member and was suspended at the December 1941 convention with charter revocation to occur in May 1942 if the chapter did not remove membership for the two non-whites.
 A demand for a popular vote of the entire membership led to a membership poll being sent to all members and eventually the deletion of the "white clause" by the membership.
 On June 2, 1942, an announcement was made to all of the chapters of the removal of the race restriction.
+Women would still be barred from membership for another 30 years, though some chapters ignored the organization's constitution and admitted women.
+As of the passing of a constitutional amendment (288-94) on February 13, 1974, Bessie Gabbard, a member of the Board of Governors of the Phi Delta Kappa Educational Foundation. was the first woman admitted into membership.

 By 1962, the fraternity had 135 active campus chapters, 85 community-based chapters, and a total of 93,000 members.

 Programs administered by the fraternity include the collegiate honor society Pi Lambda Theta and the career and technical student organization Educators Rising.
 PDK International's national headquarters is located in Arlington, Virginia.